lacostej/apple-dev/README.markdown

 # What is this? #

-This is a set of scripts written in Ruby used to manage provisioning profiles either locally or through the Apple developer portal.
+This is a set of scripts written in Ruby used to manage provisioning profiles and certificates either locally or through the Apple developer portal.

 The project also contains a few scripts related to managing the provisioning profiles in [xcode](iOSprovisioningprofiles/tree/master/xcode/)